Maximilian Riedel

 The Man Behind the Glass

-At the heart of the experience was Maximilian J. Riedel, the charismatic 11th-generation leader of the Riedel family.
-Both storyteller and innovator, Maximilian led us through an experience that blended science, artistry, and pure sensory pleasure.
+At the heart of the experience was Maximilian J. Riedel, the charismatic 11th-generation leader of Riedel.
+Maximilian led guests through an experience that blended artistry, chemistry, and sensory pleasure.

 A Comparative Tasting to Remember